Skip to main content

 If I could sit down with my teenage self, I would tell him that there are three lessons he will not learn that will cost him years of confusion and missed opportunities.
 They weren’t in any textbook.
 No teacher ever brought them up.
 And yet, they have shaped my life more than anything I was formally taught.

-1. School Trains You to Be an Employee, Not for Success
+1. School Trains You To Be An Employee, Not For Success

 “The skills that actually determine success in life are rarely found in a school curriculum.”